Logo

 57.

-The anthropologist Anne M Galvin and the historian Kris Lane separately see Morgan as obtaining wealth to become a member of the landed gentry; Galvin wrote that Morgan showed "social mobility through self-interested acts of outlawry, political wiles, and business acumen".
+The anthropologist Anne M Galvin and the historian Kris Lane both view Morgan as seeking wealth to enter the landed gentry; Galvin wrote that Morgan pursued "social mobility through self-interested acts of outlawry, political wiles, and business acumen".

 58.

-Glenn Blalock, writing for the American National Biography, claims that Henry Morgan was seen as a hero to many Jamaicans and British both for his exploits as a buccaneer and for ensuring Jamaica remained a key part of the British Empire.
+Glenn Blalock, writing for the American National Biography, claims that Henry Morgan was a hero to many Jamaicans and British both for his exploits as a buccaneer and for defending Jamaica for the British Empire.

 59.